Morpho (genus)

 The morpho butterflies comprise many species of Neotropical butterfly under the genus Morpho.
 This genus includes more than 29 accepted species and 147 accepted subspecies, found mostly in South America, Mexico, and Central America.
 Morpho wingspans range from 7.5 cm for M. rhodopteron to 20 cm for M. hecuba, the imposing sunset morpho.
 The name morpho, meaning "changed" or "modified", is also an epithet.

 Blue morphos are severely threatened by the deforestation of tropical forests and habitat fragmentation.
-Humans provide a direct threat to this spectacular creature because their beauty attracts artists and collectors from all over the globe who wish to capture and display them.
+Humans provide a direct threat to this genus because their beauty attracts artists and collectors from all over the globe who wish to capture and display them.
 Aside from humans, birds like the jacamar and flycatcher are the adult butterfly’s natural predators.

 Taxonomy and nomenclature

 Many names attach to the genus Morpho.
 The genus has also been divided into subgenera.
 Hundreds of form, variety, and aberration names are used among Morpho species and subspecies.
 One lepidopterist includes all such species within a single genus, and synonymized many names in a limited number of species.
 Two other lepidopterists use a phylogenetic analysis with different nomenclature.
 Other authorities accept many more species.